Toffee Ice Cream Pie, With Marshmallow Cream and Chocolate Bits

 Top Tip

-Make sure the ice cream is softened to achieve the best results for the pie.
+Ensure the ice cream is softened for the best results in the pie.
 Ten to fifteen minutes at room temperature will usually suffice.
 If the ice cream is too hard, you could burn up your blender (or mixer, or immersion blender), as I almost did.
 (True, very true!)

 Substitutions